 Ashwagandha is generally considered safe for most people.
 However, heavy doses of the herb, when taken by mouth, might cause diarrhea, stomach upset, and vomiting.
 Those who suffer from severe gastric irritation or ulcers and liver issues should avoid ashwagandha (5).
 Limited research is available on the safety of the herb for pregnant and breastfeeding mothers.
 Stay safe and avoid use.

-Does ashwagandha increase facial hair?
+Does ashwagandha increase estrogen in females?